• WELCOME

 Firstly, there has been my commitment to the practice of medicine and, in particular to my speciality – cardiology – or more correctly to cardiovascular medicine, which obliterates the restrictive confines of the former denotation.
 I can only document this aspect of my career by indicating milestones that show where I was at a particular time, and the medical personalities whose influence might have been lighting my future path, but my success or failure (are the two ever separable for long?) must ultimately be left to my patients to judge.

 Secondly, there is the spirit of enquiry, which attracted me to examine critically how I practiced medicine and this inevitably led me to research, and particularly to research into hypertension and the risks associated with heart attack and stroke.
 The currency of research is the dissemination of the endeavour of enquiry, which calls for presentation at international meetings and publication in specialist and general journals.
-This activity can be presented effectively on a website, and so the international and national scientific presentations together with over 500 publications in peer-reviewed journals since the Blood Pressure Unit was founded in 1979 are presented.
-For those wishing to dig deeper publications are grouped according to subject and many are available as pdf files.
+In addition to publication of research in prestigious peer reviewed scientific journals, I believe there is also an obligation on scientists to inform colleagues in general practice of research developments and I have included such papers under the broad title of ‘General and Educational’.
+My scientific publications beginning with an article in the Lancet in 1968 are listed under ‘Bibliography of Scientific Publications’.
+The majority relate to hypertension and pdf copies strictly for personal research use are available for the majority of some 1000 articles.
+For those wishing to dig deeper publications are grouped according to subject.

 Another logical extension of enquiry, or so it seems to me, is a study of the past.
 By standing on the shoulders of earlier researchers we can view the pathways to the future.
 This realisation led me inevitably to study and write about the history of medicine.
 I have included, therefore, a section on my foray into this subject, which led me to write a number of papers and books.
 Again a website is ideally suited to not only to documenting these productions, but also to providing illustrative material on the past.